thinktandem/thinktandem.io/src/content/articles/how-to-stop-an-intelligent-spambot.md

 private: false
 mainImage: images/articles/stop-spam.jpg
 img-src: images/articles/stop-spam.jpg
-byline: Most sites are susceptible to a spam bot attacks regardless of what you may have installed.
+byline: Most sites are susceptible to spam bot attacks regardless of what you may have installed.
 This little trick will aid in preventing bots from swarming your site.
 date: 2017-12-27
 ---